 2. Hidden Beach – Mexico

 With names like Hidden Beach and Playa del Amor or Love Beach, it’s hard not to be curious about this beach on Mexico’s Marieta Islands.
-Found in the Pacific Ocean off the coast of Nayarit, Islas Marietas National Park is home to this secluded beach that’s only accessible at low tide through a single water tunnel.
-But this is not an underground beach, as it sits within an open-air crater, adding to its special and secret feel.
-Oddly enough, it’s said that Hidden Beach and the cave were formed by bomb tests performed by the Mexican Government in the early 1900s
+Found in the Pacific Ocean off the coast of Nayarit in Islas Marietas National Park, this secluded beach is only accessible at low tide through a single water tunnel.
+But this is not an underground beach as it sits within an open-air crater, which adds to its special and secret feel.
+Oddly enough, it’s said that Hidden Beach and the cave were formed by bomb tests performed by the Mexican Government in the early 1900s.

 3. Maho Beach – Saint Martin

 There’s nothing unusual about heading to the Caribbean to spend time at its amazing beaches.
 Unless, that is, you’re heading to Maho Beach on the Dutch side of Saint Martin.
 This beach is famous for being right next to Princess Juliana International Airport and having planes fly super low overhead as they come into land.
 Loud jet engines and the force of jet blasts kicking up sand are the last thing most people would want from their beach getaway.
 But if you want the experience of an airliner flying right over your head, then this is the place to be.